Politiwatch/DroneAPI/README.md

 *Note that only strikes which took place after 1 Jan 2017 will have a non-null body.*

 ## How to Deploy Yourself
 Run `api.py` with the working directory set to wherever you'd like the backup data (`strikes.json`) to be saved to.
 The server will start on port `8888` automatically.
+Remember to update `strikeloader.js` so that your API's URL is loaded instead!